Grateful Living with Little Ones

 So you might be wondering: Where do I start?

 How do I make practicing gratitude and mindfulness fun for my kids?

 A great way to start grateful living for yourself is by keeping a gratitude journal.
 Even if it’s one line a day, finding a silver lining in even the toughest of moments can help lighten a dark day.
 You can make this fun for yourself by looking in new places, hidden corners of your life, that you may not have thought about or noticed before.
 This lets you stay focused on the now instead of on the past or the worries of the future, helping to calm down anxiety and lower stress you may have.

 When it comes to our children, the ABCs of Gratitude and bedtime ‘thank yous’ are some of our favorite mindfulness activities.

 Take some time to sit down with your little one to talk about their day.
 Starting with the letter ‘A,’ think of something you’re grateful for that begins with that letter, and then ask your child to think of one as well.
 See if you can make it all the way through the alphabet talking about all the things you were grateful for that day and rewarding them at the end.
 By making a game of practicing gratitude with your kids and participating as well, you’re showing how fun and fulfilling being grateful can really be.

 One of our favorite kids’ meditations on the Moshi app, Blinki’s Happy Moments, is all about a hi-tech Moshling who relaxes by recalling and cherishing special moments of love and happiness.
-The calming sounds of Blinki is a great way to lead into mindful and grateful thinking for the ABCs of Gratitude, and offers another layer of fun!
+The calming sounds of Blinki are great ways to lead to mindful and grateful thinking for the ABCs of Gratitude, and offer another layer of fun!

 Bedtime ‘Thank Yous’